gbdev/gb-asm-tutorial/src/part3/the-player.md

 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-update-sprite}}
 ```

-When an enemy damages the player, we want to decrease our lives by one and start flashing.
-Later, we'll draw the player's metasprite based on that flashing variable.
+That's the end our our "UpdatePlayer" function.
+The final bit of code for our player handles when they are damaged.
+When an enemy damages the player, we want to decrease our lives by one.
+We'll also start flashing  by giving our 'mPlayerFlash' variable a non-zero value.
 In the gameplay game state, if we've lost all lives, gameplay will end.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-damage}}
 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-damage}}